Johnny Blood: Professional career

 In 1922, while working for a newspaper in Minneapolis and still answering to the name John McNally, he and a friend, Ralph Hanson, heard they could make extra money by playing football for a semipro football team in the city.
 They decided to try out under fake names, which would protect McNally's amateur standing in case Notre Dame agreed to take McNally back someday after having been kicked out.
 They headed over to the team's practice field on McNally's motorcycle.
 "On the way there", McNally said, "we passed a theater on Hennepin Avenue, and up on the marquee I saw the name of the movie that was playing, Blood and Sand with Rudolph Valentino.
 Ralph was behind me on the motorcycle, and I turned my head and shouted, 'That's it.
 I'll be Blood and you be Sand.'"
 McNally made the team, but it was a few years before he made football history while playing with the Green Bay Packers and five other NFL teams.

 Starting in 1925, McNally made a tour of pro football franchises—the Milwaukee Badgers (1925–26), Duluth Eskimos (1926–27), Pottsville Maroons (1928), Green Bay Packers (1929–33), Pittsburgh Pirates (1934), the Packers again (1935–36), and the Pirates again as player-coach (1937–39).

 McNally played in the National Football League for 14 seasons, with five different teams.
 In his prime, McNally was 6'1" and 188 lbs., known for his speed, agility, and pass-catching ability.
 He got his professional start in 1925 with the Milwaukee Badgers, where he became famous as the "Vagabond Halfback" for his off-the-field behavior and spontaneity.
-In 1926 and 1927 he played for the Duluth Eskimos, with fellow Pro Football Hall of Famer, Ernie Nevers, and in 1928 he played with the Pottsville Maroons.
+In 1926 and 1927 he played for the Duluth Eskimos, with fellow Pro Football Hall of Famer, Ernie Nevers.